grem11n/blog/content/post/terraform-lockfiles-maxymvlasov.md

     If some lockfiles do not have all the required hashes, check the logs.
 In most cases, it means that you still use something from the Terraform 0.11, which does not support one of the specified platforms (in my case `-platform=darwin_arm64` for `hashicorp/template` and `mumoshu/helmfile`)

-4. If you also encounter these problems, modify `.github/.pre-commit-tf-lockfiles.yaml` and rerun `pre-commit` until everything is Ok:
+4. If you also encounter these problems, modify `.github/.pre-commit-tf-lockfiles.yaml` and rerun `pre-commit` until everything is OK:

     ```yaml
      - id: terraform_providers_lock